- Venomous & Nonvenomous Snakebites

 The first three are pit vipers (have a pit used to detect temperature changes and two movable fangs), and the coral snake is an elapid with short fixed fangs and no pit.
 Brown snakes are also elapid and are very poisonous.

 - A nonvenomous (nonpoisonous) snake bite is a bite or puncture wound made by a snake that is incapable of secreting venom.
 This should be distinguished from a dry bite.

 - A dry bite is a bite by a venomous snake that does not inject any venom.

 - Even bites that are from a nonvenomous snake or are dry need to be evaluated as they can lead to significant tissue damage or infections.

 What are the symptoms and signs of a venomous snakebite?

 The symptoms of a venomous snakebite depend on the type of toxin(s) secreted into the bite or puncture wound, and in part, on how much toxin is present in the tissue.
 The types of symptoms produced can be grouped into four groups:

-- Cytotoxins: act on tissue at the site of the bite or on tissue that directly absorbs the toxin
+- Cytotoxins act on tissue at the site of the bite or on tissue that directly absorbs the venom.

 - A pair of puncture marks at the wound